NMTT RISK ASSESSMENT

 3. Contactless booking and payment system on email prior to class.

-7. Parents/ carers will not be allowed into the school under any circumstances to prevent any possible infections entering the school – minimising risk.
+7. Parents/ carers will not be allowed into the school/ house under any circumstances to prevent any possible infections entering the school – minimising risk.

 8. Covid-19 Safety banner/ social distancing reminder to be displayed on front door of school

-Hazard: Working groups & procedures/ maintaining social distancing: To avoid children coming into close contact with each other and not adhering to the 1M+ social distancing rule
+Hazard: Working groups & procedures/ maintaining social distancing: To avoid children coming into close contact with each other and not adhering to social distancing

-2. Staff will stay at a 1M+distance wherever possible.
+2. Staff will stay at a distance wherever possible and will wear masks.
 If a child is unwell or needs urgent help then appropriate PPE will be worn (masks and gloves are available to all staff)

-3. Children will be reminded about social distancing at break time and will be monitored by a member of staff for the duration of the short break – 10 minutes
+3. Children will be monitored by a member of staff for the duration of the short break – 10 minutes

 4. Everyone has their own computer assigned to them for the week